 Each crew has six members, and cast members assign two people to each of three jobs: pilot, gunner, or engineer.
 Pilot is the most involved position, engineer is next in activity, and gunner has the easiest job on board the Millennium Falcon.

 The better the team works together, the higher your overall score.
 Your score determines how the Millennium Falcon “looks” when you land.
 If your crew does well the hallway looks normal.
 However, if you wreck the Falcon there will be visible signs of damage to embarrass you on the way out.

 Galaxy’s Edge Custom Building Experiences

 There are two custom building experiences in Galaxy’s Edge at Hollywood Studios.
 You can choose to build a custom lightsaber at Savi’s Workshop or a custom droid at Droid Depot.

 Have you ever dreamed of having your own special BB- or R-series droid?
 If so Droid Depot should be on your Galaxy’s Edge to do list.

-Appointments are highly recommended for this experience and can be made 180 days in advance here.
-If you don’t make an appointment, or none are available, you can wait in a standby line.
+Appointments are highly recommended for this experience and can be made 60 days in advance here.
+If you don’t make an appointment, or none are available, you can usually wait in a standby line.
 The line wait time will vary greatly depending on crowd levels for the day.